Praefi/Growth/README.md

 Now it's time to reveal why the games titel has the part „contact“ in it:
 Every time a square of yours is touching a square of your opponent, the number of squares owned by a player which are connected to the touching one (which counts too) using same edges of his/her squares are count for each player.
 Then the player with the higher count gets the squares of the opponent, in the situation of equal counts nothing happens, except the number of squares is 1.
 In that case the active player, means the player which made the last turn, will win this battle.

-Understanding the algorithim of development, playing this game will causes no troubles after a period of time.
+Understanding the algorithim of development, playing this game will cause no troubles after a period of time.
 If there are still questions, you are free to ask me.

 ***********************************************************************************************